-Lecture: three and one half hours lecture/discussion per week.
-Lab: Four hours of lab per week.
+Lecture: 3.5 hours lecture/discussion per week.
+Lab: 4 hours of

 This class is intended to provide the student with the basic knowledge and skills needed for safe powered industrial lift truck operation.
 The class will be a mix of video presentations, lecture, discussion, demonstration, and hands-on training.
 After successful completion of both a written exam and a driving skills course, students will be provided with an operator's permit.
-This permit will allow students to participate in onsite testing that must be administered by an employer.
+This permit will allow students to participate in on-site testing that must be administered by an employer.
 Not transferable.